eProsima/vulcanexus/docs/rst/tutorials/core/deployment/ds_locators_runtime/ds_locators_runtime.rst

     docker network create --subnet=113.11.3.0/16 vulcanexus_tutorial

-Then, open five terminals, and run the Vulcanexus Humble image in each one with the following commands with the specific IP addresses:
+Then, open five terminals, and run the Vulcanexus Iron image in each one with the following commands with the specific IP addresses:

 .. tabs::